 Empty Nest House Plans

-If you’re an empty nester, that means the kids have moved out and it’s just you or you and your spouse left to live life as you please… THANK GOODNESS!
+If you’re looking for an empty nest house plan (also called a retirement house plan), that probably means the kids have moved out and it’s just you or you and your partner left to live life as you please… THANK GOODNESS!
 What’s more, congratulations--you’ve just survived 18 years of tantrums, homework, spilled drinks, and never-ending flu seasons.
 Peace, relaxation, and sanity have returned, at last!

 English Cottage House Plans